 On international women’s day: She is a scientist

 Dr. Hayat Sindi is a leading biotechnologist and the first Saudi Arabian woman accepted at Cambridge University in the field of Biotechnology.
 She is also the first woman from the Gulf to obtain a PhD in biotechnology from Cambridge.
-She has invented a machine combining the effects of light and ultra-sound for use in biotechnology.
-Her scientific research has awarded her prizes and recognitions worldwide, as she now serves as a visiting scholar at Harvard University.
-Additionally, she promotes science and education for Saudi women, and serves as a Goodwill Ambassador for UNESCO.
+She has invented the machine combining the effects of light and ultra-sound for use in biotechnology.
+Her scientific research has awarded her prizes and recognitions worldwide, and she now serves as a visiting scholar at Harvard University.
+Additionally, she promotes science and education for Saudi women and serves as a Goodwill Ambassador for UNESCO.

 On international women’s day: she is a founder and an entrepreneur.

 Two of the most renowned female entrepreneurs in the region happen to be GoDaddy customers.
 As GoDaddy’s mission in the region has been to empower entrepreneurs to take their businesses online with small investments to showcase their innovation.
-We are proud to have been partners with Yara Bin Shakar of the Yara Bin Shakar brand and Zeina Ladki of Fltrd.
+We are proud to have been partners with fashion designer Yara Bin Shakar (who founded her own brand!) and Zeina Ladki of Fltrd.

 Yara Bin Shakar